SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

 data represented by it would not differ from the manipulator's default values.
 Since we can safely assume that if a data holder has the default ``HealthData``, it will already be at its full health, we won't need to heal it.

-If the health data is present (supported and different from the default), it now contains a mutable copy of the data present on the data holder.
+If the health data is present, it now contains a mutable copy of the data present on the data holder.
 We make our alterations and finally offer the changed data back to our target, where it is accepted (again, ``offer()`` will return a ``DataTransactionResult`` which we will disregard in this example and get back to :doc:`at a later point <transactions>`).

 As you can see, the results for ``health()`` and ``maxHealth()`` are again keyed values we obtain from the ``DataHolder``.
 As the ``MutableBoundedValue`` we receive from calling ``health()`` again just contains a copy of